bmikler/bmikler/README.md

 ### Hi there, I am Bartek 👋

 I am currently learning programming.
-I love to learn it wherever possible, I  complete couple web courses, eg Harvard CS50, and I am also a student of Software development methods at the AGH University of Science and Technology (postgraduate studies).
+I love to learn it wherever possible, I completed couple web courses, eg Harvard CS50, and I am also a student of Software development methods at the AGH University of Science and Technology (postgraduate studies).

 📫 [Contact me](mailto:bmikler@protonmail.com)